Quantum-mutnauQ/Fast_Reader_GTK/README.md

 ## Features

+Fast Reader helps you to read more quickly, by showing only one word after the other.
+Therefor the eyes don’t have to move from word to word, that reduce the speed of reading.
+To read the text you only have to copy the text into the big field in the middle and start it.
+You can choose two different basic settings.
+Either you can choose the next word bei using the button „→“ or you can use the „Time based next word“.
+By this setting can be the duration of the word chosen.
+The selection is processed with a factor so that longer words are not displayed too short.
+This dynamic setting ensures that longer and more complex words are given more time to provide a natural and fluid reading experience.
+Reading can be started via the “Read” button.
+Experienced readers can even have more than one word displayed at once.
+This increases the reading speed even further.

+This program offers individual settings to improve reading:
+- Background colour
+- Font colour
+- Font and size
+- Reading progress in the text

+Used to highlight which words took a particularly long time and which were read quickly.

 - **Customizable Settings**: Tailor your reading experience by adjusting settings like background color, text color, font size, and display of progress indicators.
 - **Text Input**: Easily input text into the application through a dedicated text entry field.
 - **Word-by-Word Display**: The text is broken down into individual words, presented one at a time, facilitating focused reading.